🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 The previous chapter established that effective communication depends on intent, structure, sequencing, and feedback.
-This chapter addresses the next discipline that determines whether collaboration produces clarity or confusion:

 Explicit knowledge boundaries.

-Most failures in human–AI interaction do not come from lack of intelligence or system limitation.
-They come from unstated assumptions.
-When users fail to say what they know and what they do not know, the system fills the gaps.
-Those gaps rarely align with the user’s reality.
+When users fail to state what they know and what they do not know, the system fills the gaps.

 AI Cannot Read Minds

-AI systems do not have access to internal states.
 They do not see uncertainty, partial understanding, or missing background unless it is stated.

 When users omit what they know, the system assumes competence.